mingweishih/openenclave/docs/DesignDocs/TEECallsRefactoring.md

 oe_ecall_struct_t _ecall_table[OE_MAX_ECALLS];
 ```

-In previous example, the `ecall_table` of two enclaves are as follows.
+In previous example, the content of the `ecall_table` in the two enclaves are as follows.
 - `foo`
   ```
   ecall_table[0]: { ecall_common_1_ecall, 3934942254 }